Movie Star Chris Pratt Has Not Forgotten His

 I loved playing Andy so much.
 I miss my ParksnRec family.
 Here's a scene that was tooo long to make the episode.... https://t.co/ZPJ0e3BTne— chris pratt (@prattprattpratt) April 27, 2017

 NBC’s Parks and Recreation 10th anniversary reunion will be held on March 21.
-You can buy tickets here.
+If you happen to be in Hollywood, buy tickets here.

 Advertisement